SanjeevMaurya63/Course-Enrollment/README.md

 # Student Course Enrollment System

-A Spring Boot–based backend application that manages **students, courses, and enrollments**, exposing RESTful APIs and a lightweight browser-based admin UI using **HTML, Bootstrap, and minimal JavaScript**.

-This project demonstrates **backend-focused design**, clean REST architecture, validation, exception handling, and containerized deployment using **Docker**.
+A Spring Boot–based backend application designed to efficiently manage students, courses, and enrollments through well-structured RESTful APIs.
+The system includes a lightweight browser-based admin interface built with HTML, Bootstrap, and minimal JavaScript for easy interaction.
+It demonstrates clean backend architecture, robust validation, global exception handling, and containerized deployment using Docker, ensuring scalability and maintainability.

 ---